 Save a post as a Draft for later publishing

 If you have drafted a post, but would like to postpone its publishing (i.e., making it available to the internet via your blog) until later, follow these steps:

 - 1. Login and draft a post

-- Login to WordPress, go to the "Write Post" panel, and begin writing or adding content to a post.
+- Login to WordPress, go to the “Write Post” panel, and begin writing or adding content to a post.
 Add as much or as little information as you would like, as everything can be changed later.
-At the very least, give your draft post a title, any title will work and may be changed later.
-For more information about Logging into WordPress, go here.
-For more information about writing and publishing posts, go here.
+At the very least, give your draft post a title.
+For more information, check out Logging into WordPress and Writing and Publishing Posts.

 - 2. Save the post as a draft